racampos/emma/README.md

 The following actions all take place in an atomic transaction:
 * The customer sends money to the Store contract, requesting the purchase of some product.
 * The store forwards the request to the Emma contract, keeping its cut of the money.
-* The Emma contract sends the Product Tokens to the Store contract, keeping the funds.
+* The Emma contract sends the Product Tokens to the Store contract, while keeps the funds.
 * The Store contract sends the Product Tokens to the customer.

 ![Product Purchase Workflow 1](/docs/ppw1.png)